tomyun/juice/mes/README.md

 $ ./juice -c *.MES.rkt
 ```

 will generate script files with MES.rkt.mes.
 For example, `START.MES` would be decompiled to `START.MES.rkt` which would be compiled back to `START.MES.rkt.mes`.
-Ideally, the latter should be identical to the original file.
+Ideally, the latter should be identical to the original file. `cmp` command on macOS and `fc` command on Windows would allow a simple comparison between binary files.

 ```
 $ cmp START.MES START.MES.rkt.mes